ronny781/Soduko-Solver-Visualized/README.md

 The program first seeks an empty cell, then attempts to insert a valid number in the order of 1 to 9. </br>
 The program does this until the puzzle is stuck.
 Then it runs a backtracking DFS search to "try out" the other possibilities,</br> eliminating those (and its children) that doesn't work.

+### Note:
+This project has been created for educational purposes only,</br>
+and to visualize the backtracking in a "reasonable" speed for the human eye to watch.</br>
+Therefore, there wasn't <b> any effort </b> of solving the board with efficient run time.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>